-MTU Maximum length (in bytes) of frames transmitted on the physical support (Ethernet) so that they are sent at one go (without fragmentation). so that they are sent at one go (without hagine hattor).
+MTU Maximum length (in bytes) of frames transmitted on the physical support (Ethernet) so that they are sent at one go (without fragmentation).

-This option is not accessible for firewalls in high availability.
+Physical (MAC) address Warning This option is not accessible for firewalls in high availability.
 This window allows you to specify a MAC address for an interface instead of using the address assigned by the firewall.
 This allows you to better facilitate the integration of the Stormshield Network firewall in transparent mode into your network (by specifying your router's MAC address instead of having to reconfigure all the workstations using this MAC address).
 When the MAC address is assigned to the bridge, all interfaces contained in this bridge will then have the same MAC address.

-This address consists of 6 bytes in hexadecimal separated by :

-This field will be indicated as "disabled" if the option Dynamic IP (obtained by DHCP) was not selected in the General tab, and options will be grayed out.
+This address consists of 6 bytes in hexadecimal separated by : DHCP 🚺 NOTE will be indicated as "disabled" if the option Dynamic IP (obtained by DHCP) was ted in the General tab, and options will be grayed out.
+DNS name (optional) Name of the DNS server (FQDN) for the connection.
+DNS name (optional) Name of the DNS server (FQDN) for the connection.
 This optional field does not identify the DHCP server but the firewall.
 If this field has been entered and the external DHCP server has the option of automatically updating the DNS server, the DHCP server will automatically update the DNS server with the name and the IP address provided by the firewall.
+DNS name (optional) This optional field does not identify the DHCP server but the firewall.
+If this field has been entered and the external DHCP server has the option of automatically updating the DNS server, the DHCP server will automatically update the DNS server with the DNS name (optional) Requested lease time (seconds) This optional field does not identify the DHCP server but the firewall.
+If this field has been entered and the external DHCP server has the option of automatically updating the DNS server, the DHCP server will automatically update the DNS server with the name and the IP address provided by the firewall.
+Requested lease time This optional field does not identify the DHCP server but the firewall.
+If this field has been entered and the external DHCP server has the option of automatically updating the DNS server, the DHCP server will automatically update the DNS server with the name and the IP address provided by the firewall.
 This name consists of 6 bytes in hexadecimal separated by ":"

-Request domain name servers from the DHCP server and create host objects

-If this option is selected, the firewall will retrieve DNS servers from the DHCP server it contacts (access provider, for example) to obtain its IP address.

-Two objects will be dynamically created in the object database upon the selection of this option: Firewall\<interface name>\dns1 and Firewall\<interface name\dns2.
-They can then be used in the configuration of the DHCP service.
-So, if the Firewall provides the users on its network with a DHCP service, the users will also benefit from the DNS servers given by the access provider.